Frequently Asked Questions

 Technically, yes but we don’t recommend it.
 First off, CPR is a very physical skill that requires practice on a manikin to really absorb it.
 Second, most employers, schools and organizations do not accept certification that was completed strictly online with no skills component.
 We get many people who come to us AFTER having spent $40 or more to take an online course and after their employer has rejected it.
 Reputable organizations such as Red Cross and American Heart Association require students to demonstrate skills on a manikin in order to be certified.

 DOES THE AMERICAN HEART ASSOCIATION OFFER ONLINE CERTIFICATION?

-The AHA does offer an arrangement where you take an online course but you must also meet with an instructor to perform the skills in person.
+The AHA (and also the AMERICAN SAFETY AND HEALTH INSTITUTE) does offer an arrangement where you take an online course but you must also meet with an instructor to perform the skills in person.
 It typically costs a little more to be certified this way because you have to pay the AHA for the online course, as well as the instructor for the skills test.
 But some people find this arrangement more convenient.
-The online course length varies depending on which certification you are pursuing, but typically takes about 1-2 hours.
+The online course length varies depending on which certification you are pursuing, but typically takes about 2 hours.
 The skills session usually takes 20-45 minutes, depending on the certification.
-We schedule the skills sessions by appointment only, in various locations.
+We schedule the skills sessions by appointment only, in Kingston MA.
 Please contact us if you are interested.

 HOW LONG IS THE CERTIFICATION PERIOD?

-The classes we offer are through the American Heart Association, which provides a 2-year certification period for all its CPR/AED and First Aid certification programs.
+The classes we offer provide a 2-year certification period for all CPR/AED and First Aid certification programs.

 I JUST NEED INFANT CPR.
 WHY DOES YOUR CPR CERTIFICATION CLASS INCLUDE CHILD AND ADULT CPR?